Multi-rank Subspace Change-point Detection with Application in Monitoring Robotic Swarms: Multi-rank Subspace-CUSUM

 The Exact CUSUM test statistic can thus be implemented by updating for each new sample $x_t$ as

 omitting the multiplicative factor $(2 \sigma^2)^{-1} > 0$.
 When $S_t$ exceeds the threshold $b$, we declare that a change has been detected.

-This exact CUSUM is known to be the oracle procedure \citep{moustakides1986optimal}.
-Notably, the update term has negative drift before change and positive drift after change.
-Indeed, letting $\E_\infty[\cdot]$ denote expectation under the pre-change distribution and $\E_0[\cdot]$ the expectation under the post-change distribution, one can see that (by Shannon's inequality)
+Notably, the update term exhibits negative drift before the change and positive drift after the change.
+Indeed, letting $\E_\infty[\cdot]$ denote expectation under the pre-change distribution and $\E_0[\cdot]$ the expectation under the post-change distribution, one can see that

 while under the post change regime,

 This ensures $S_t$ will tend to drift downwards (and stay at 0) in the absence of change, but will drift upwards after the change, as desired.